XS2RADIO/devdocs/index.md

 ### List Feeds

 Useful to enumerate the available URL slugs when working with entries.
+Besides that the response will contain all attributes of a feed, which can be helpful to checkout settings of a feed.
+For example: you can determine the language that is being used for the Text-To-Speech conversion.

 #### `</>` Example